 She scanned the store then walked behind the counter and through a door into a small office.
 I followed.
 She waited for me to enter then shut the door behind us.

-“My name is Elena,” she said as she sat behind the desk, “Please, have a seat.”
+“My name is Wendy,” she said as she sat behind the desk, “Please, have a seat.”

 “I’m Cole,” I said as I sat in the chair in front of the messy desk.